 A short history: How did lean construction start?

 The first person to truly integrate a flow production system in manufacturing was Henry Ford in 1913, as he made an assembly line for car manufacturing.
 The steps followed in sequence delivering the products perfectly and on time.
 It was a revolutionary break from the old system of work.
-In the 1930s, Kichiro Toyoda, the founder of Toyota, revisited Ford's thinking at a deeper level and came up with simple innovations for continuity.
+In the 1930s, Kichiro Toyoda, the founder of Toyota, revisited Ford’s thinking deeper and came up with simple innovations for continuity.

 In 1992, Lauri Koskella challenged the community to consider the inadequacies of the traditional construction method.
 It was later in 1993 where the International Group for Lean Construction coined the term Lean construction.